Kinnikinnick C.C.S.D. #131

 The Kinnikinnick School District provides an honors program in language arts

-and math for identified academically talented students in grades four through eight.
+and math for identified academically talented students in grades sixth through eighth.
 The

 process for determining eligibility for the honors program will be based on a matrix that